sandokanCat/open-utils/README.md

 - /api → Standalone API endpoints grouped by language and purpose
 - /utils → Shared logic, validation modules, and data utilities
-- /scripts → CLI tools or dev automation (planned)
+- /cybersec → Red Team tools (coming soon)
-- /docs → Examples, usage guides, and integration notes

 *Each directory includes its own `README.md` when needed, with usage instructions and input/output examples.*